EduardoBilk/AWS_CPHD_POC/README.md

 node tweet-search.js
 ```

-it will compile all tweets for each page of the results into a `.csv` file (named as configured in `constants.js`) and then upload this file to the S# bucket previously configured.
+It will compile all tweets for each page of the results into a `.csv` file (named as configured in `constants.js`) and then upload this file to the S# bucket previously configured.

 ### Step 5 - Do the Thing